Do you get too hot or too cold easily? You may want to consider this road trip to stay at a perfect 70-degree temperature every day.

-Of course coming up with a “perfect” path wasn’t easy, as weather is not always consistent.
+Of course, coming up with the “perfect” path wasn’t easy, as weather is not always consistent.
 For his data, Brian collected the daily high temperatures from the National Centers for Environmental Information and Environment Canada as well as data from the period 1981-2010 that was available from every U.S. weather station.
-Then he simply connected the dots and constructed this doable route.
+Then he connected the dots and mapped out the route.

 Here’s the complete itinerary with every stopping point throughout the year.
 You’ll pass through the most territory during June, kicking off an unforgettable summer.

-If you don’t really want to drive all the way up through Canada or you want to stay even warmer, check out some of the other re-routes that Brian provided the Washington Post.
+If you don’t want to drive all the to Canada, or you want to stay even warmer, check out some of the other routes that Brian provided the Washington Post.
 By staying in the lower 48, the route condenses to only 9,929 miles, spanning from areas in the south over to California.

-Beginning January 1, your trip will begin in southern Texas where the regular high temp is a perfect 70°F. By March you’ll continue through Texas, and finally arrive at the Oklahoma border by the end of the month.
+Beginning January 1, your trip will begin in southern Texas where the regular high is a perfect 70°F. By March you’ll continue through Texas and arrive in Oklahoma by the end of the month.

 By March you’ll head to Florida and begin your exciting trip by going along the Gulf Coast, reaching south-central Texas by April.
 During May the route leads northeast across the mid-south, passing the southern Appalachians.

-During the fall months you’ll cover a ton of mileage from South Dakota through Utah as you head east into the Desert Southwest.
-By October, you’ll cross over central Texas and the entire south until returning back to Florida for the winter—where you can catch a flight back to Hawaii and start the whole perfect year over again.
+During the fall months, you’ll cover a ton of mileage from South Dakota through Utah as you head east into the desert Southwest.
+By October, you’ll cross over central Texas and the South before returning back to Florida for the winter—where you can catch a flight back to Hawaii and start the whole year over again.

-For the full list of stops, check out this route over on the Washington Post.
+For the full list of stops, check out the route on the Washington Post.